Key Facts

 When is an evaluation for PCOS warranted?

-An evaluation for PCOS is suggested for teen girls who have a least one or more of the following symptoms:
+An evaluation for PCOS is suggested for teens who have at least one or more of the following symptoms:

 What types of tests are done to diagnose PCOS?

-Generally a young woman’s health care provider will ask her a lot of questions about her menstrual cycle and her general health and then do a complete physical examination.
-She most likely will need to have a blood test to check: her hormone levels, blood sugar, and cholesterol.
+Generally a health care provider will ask a lot of questions about the menstrual cycle and general health, and then they will do a complete physical examination.
+A teen most likely will need to have blood tests to check hormone levels, blood sugar, and cholesterol.
 An ultrasound to check the uterus and ovaries may also be obtained.

-Do young women with PCOS have cysts on their ovaries?
+Do teens with PCOS have cysts on their ovaries?

 The term “polycystic ovaries” means that there are many tiny cysts, or bumps inside of the ovaries.
-Some young women with PCOS have these cysts; others only have a few.
-Even if a young woman has many of these tiny cysts, they are not harmful and do not need to be surgically removed.
+Some teens with PCOS have these cysts; others only have a few.
+Even if the ovaries appear to have tiny cysts, they are not harmful and do not need to be surgically removed.

-Why do young women with PCOS get acne and/or extra hair on their body?
+Why do teens with PCOS get acne and/or extra hair on their body?

-Acne and extra hair on the face and body can happen if a young woman’s body is making too much testosterone.
-All women make testosterone, but with PCOS, the ovaries make more testosterone than they are supposed to.
-Skin cells and hair follicles are extremely sensitive to the slight increases in testosterone found in young women with PCOS, which contributes to excess hair growth in areas such as the upper lip, chin, sideburn area, chest, and stomach.
+Acne and extra hair on the face and body can happen if the body is making too much testosterone.
+All ovaries make testosterone, but with PCOS, the ovaries make more testosterone than they are supposed to.
+Skin cells and hair follicles are extremely sensitive to the slight increases in testosterone found in young teens with PCOS, which contributes to excess hair growth in areas such as the upper lip, chin, sideburn area, chest, and stomach.

 What causes the patches of dark skin in young women with PCOS?